askthestoryteller/hitman-killer/README.md

 Please contact @askthestoryteller on discord for any issues.

 Find the compiled binaries here: https://drive.google.com/drive/folders/18TzWFuFvdMJl0h8yzenOOzoO3bReclOy?usp=sharing for now (They'll be uploaded on Github soon)

+P.S these binaries aren't super optimized so please excuse the big file size, will optimize in further releases.